B.Mus., Peabody Institute of Music; M.Mus., Yale University School of Music; D.Mus., Indiana University School of Music (Bloomington)

 Pianist Lois Shapiro “conjures enchantment” and “produces and inspires musical magic,” notes The Boston Globe.
 A New York Concert Artists Guild Award winner and highly sought-after soloist and collaborative pianist, she has appeared throughout the U.S. and abroad in concerts ranging from 18th-century period-instrument performances to premieres.
 In May 2013, Shapiro performed and gave a workshop at the Universität für Musik und darstellende Kunst in Vienna.
 Shapiro has recorded on Afka, Bridge, Channel Classics, Centaur, MLAR, and Pierrot.
 Her 1996 duo recording with cellist Rhonda Rider was cited as “Best of the Year” in The Boston Globe.

-Formerly an instructor of piano at Smith College, Brandeis University, New England Conservatory, and the Longy School of Music, Ms. Shapiro is currently on the faculty of Wellesley College.
+Formerly an instructor of piano at Smith College, Brandeis University, New England Conservatory, and the Longy School of Music, Ms. Shapiro is currently on the faculty of Wellesley College and Rivers School Conservatory of Music, where she teaches chamber music and serves as Artist-in-Residence, 2018-19.

-Ms. Shapiro is a founding member of the piano trio Triple Helix—with violinist Bayla Keyes and cellist Rhonda Rider.
-Artist Ensemble-in-Residence at Wellesley College from 1999-2012 and, since 2012 at Rivers School in Weston, MA, Triple Helix augments its schedule of performances and masterclass with innovative, wide-ranging interdisciplinary lecture-recitals.
+Ms. Shapiro is a founding member of the piano trio Triple Helix, with violinist Bayla Keyes and cellist Rhonda Rider.
+They were Artist Ensemble-in-Residence at Wellesley College from 1999-2012; members of Project STEP, a string instrument training program for minority children, under the auspices of the Boston Symphony Orchestra from 2013-2017; and from 2012 to 2015 at the Rivers School in Weston, MA.
+Triple Helix augments its schedule of performances and masterclass with innovative, wide-ranging interdisciplinary lecture-recitals.
 Critically acclaimed nationally, and a winner of the Chamber Music America Commissioning Grant, the group was named “Best Chamber Music Ensemble in Boston” for three years in a row (2000-2002) and “MUSICIANS OF THE YEAR” for 2002, in The Boston Globe.

 Richard Dyer has said of her playing, “She is a wonderful artist and a dangerous person to work with…What makes her dangerous is her imagination and her insight; these lead her directly into what is most interesting about the music.
 And her technical resources are such that she is able to do exactly what her imagination and insight intend…Shapiro has the great gift of making everything she does sound inevitable even when it is surprising.”